davewragg/davewragg.github.io/about.md

 > It's set in the same world, 13 years after the events of The Righteous, but can be read completely standalone - although there might be one or two characters who pop up in both.

 Who did the covers for the books?
-> The covers were designed by [Micaela Alcaino](https://www.micaelaalcaino.com/).
-The artist for The Black Hawks was [Richard Anderson](http://www.flaptrapsart.com/), for The Righteous it was [Gavin Reece](https://gavinreece.myportfolio.com/).
-I'm fairly sure The Hunters is Gavin as well, but I'm waiting for confirmation.
+> The original cover design is by [Micaela Alcaino](https://www.micaelaalcaino.com/).
+The artist for The Black Hawks was [Richard Anderson](http://www.flaptrapsart.com/), for The Righteous and The Hunters it was [Gavin Reece](https://gavinreece.myportfolio.com/).

 Will there be a book 3 for Articles of Faith?
 (A Black Hawks III, Righteous II etc)
 > Short answer: Not for now; the series is complete at two books.
 That said, I do know exactly what happens next, so maybe if the commercial demand were _enormous_ ...
 Never say never.